streamr-dev/network/README.md

 autoConnect | true | If set to `true`, the client connects automatically on the first call to `subscribe()`.
 Otherwise an explicit call to `connect()` is required. autoDisconnect | true  | If set to `true`, the client automatically disconnects when the last stream is unsubscribed.
 Otherwise the connection is left open and can be disconnected explicitly by calling `disconnect()`. maxPublishQueueSize | 10000 | Only in effect when `autoConnect = true`.
-Controls the maximum number of messages to retain in internal queue when client has disconnected and is reconnecting to Streamr.
+Controls the maximum number of messages to retain in internal queue when client has disconnected and is reconnecting to Streamr. publisherGroupKeys | {} | Object defining the group key as a hex string used to encrypt for each stream id. subscriberGroupKeys | {} | Object defining, for each stream id, an object containing the group key used to decrypt for each publisher id.

 ### Authentication options